(888) 552-6760 SCHEDULE AN APPOINTMENT

 Medical history and physical exam

-Your doctor will start with your medical history to determine whether you have any conditions that can lead to NAFLD and NASH.
+The care team will start with the patient's medical history to determine whether he or she has any conditions that may lead to NAFLD and NASH.
 These include:

 • Being overweight or obese